Otary library, shape your images, image your shapes.

 import otary as ot

-im = ot.Image.from_pdf(filepath="path/to/you/file.pdf", page_nb=0)
+im = ot.Image.from_pdf("path/to/your/file.pdf", page_nb=0)

 im = (